Counselor in Training

 -

 Must have at least three summer’s experience as a student in the SBJSA sailing program or another equivalent US Sailing certified sailing program.
-This may include one season of racing or at a minimum 1- 2 seasons of Learn to Race.
+This may include one season of racing or at a minimum 1- 2 seasons of Performance Sailing.

 -